-a.
+- a.
 The Health Plan shall develop and maintain a claims payment system and process capable of processing, cost avoiding, and paying claims accurately in accordance with reimbursement terms with the provider.
-The system shall produce a remittance advice related to the Health Plan's payments to providers and shall contain, at a minimum:

-An adequate description of all denials and adjustments using HIPAA standard claim adjustment reason codes.
+The system shall - produce a remittance advice related to the Health Plan's payments to providers and shall contain, at a minimum: - adjustments using HIPAA standard claim adjustment reason codes.
 Denial and adjustment codes assigned shall provide sufficient information to fully explain a denial or adjustment without requiring additional inquiry from the provider, and shall use language that explains in adequate detail and in language that a layperson could reasonably understand.
-Any payerspecific or customized reason codes shall also be fully explained in the same manner;
+Any payer-specific or customized reason codes shall also be fully explained in the same manner; - 2) The amount billed; - 3) The amount paid; - Application of coordination of benefits and subrogation of claims; and

-- 2) The amount billed; - 3) The amount paid; - Application of coordination of benefits and subrogation of claims; and - 5) Provider rights for claim disputes. - b.
+- Provider rights for claim disputes. - b.
 The related remittance advice shall be sent with the payment, unless the payment is made by electronic funds transfer.
 For payments made by electronic funds transfer, the payer shall provide remittance advice via HIPAA standard electronic remittance advice transactions, also known as the 835 file.
 The Health Plan may opt to also provide a paper remittance advice.
-The remittance advice sent related to an electronic funds transfer shall be mailed, or sent to the provider, no later than the date of the electronic funds transfer. - 7.
-Health Plan Responsibility as Payer to Subcontractors and Providers - a.
+The remittance advice sent related to an electronic funds transfer shall be mailed, or sent to the provider, no later than the date of the electronic funds transfer. - Health Plan Responsibility as Payer to Subcontractors and Providers - a.
 In no event shall the Health Plan's Subcontractors and providers seek payment directly from the State. - b.
 The State and Members shall bear no liability for the Health Plan's failure or refusal to pay valid claims of Subcontractors or providers.
-The Health Plan shall include in all Subcontractor and provider contracts a statement that the State and Members bear no liability for the Health Plan's failure or refusal to pay valid claims of Subcontractors or providers for Covered Services.
+The Health Plan shall include in all Subcontractor and provider contracts a statement that the State and Members bear no liability for the Health Plan's failure or refusal to pay valid claims of Subcontractors or providers for Covered Services. - c.
+Further, the State and Members shall bear no liability for Covered Services provided to a Member for which: - 1) The State does not pay the Health Plan; - The Health plan or State does not pay the individual or Healthcare Provider that furnishes the services under a contractual, referral, or other arrangement;